-There’s nowhere quite like London during the festive season — it’s all towering Christmas trees and glittering baubles, twinkling lights, and roaring fires.
-And you can always rely on the capital’s finest hotels and restaurants to put on the best Christmas shows, here are our favorites to book into come December
+There’s nowhere quite like London during the festive season — all towering Christmas trees and glittering baubles, candlelight, and roaring fires.
+It is also the most delightful time to visit some of the capital’s finest hotels, which pull out all the stops to get you in the holiday mood.

 Claridge’s, Mayfair